-Teaching and research assistants are paid as university employees.
-Employees are paid on the 7th and the 22nd of the month or on the preceding Friday if one of those dates falls on a weekend or holiday.
+RA and TA appointments (unless paid as fellowship) are paid on the 7th and the 22nd of the month or on the preceding Friday if those dates fall on a weekend or holiday.
 The first paycheck in Autumn Quarter arrives on 10/22 for the period from 10/1 to 10/15.
 The 11/7 paycheck covers the period from 10/16 to 10/31.
 The last paycheck of the academic year comes on 7/7 for the period from 6/16 to 6/30.
 Students are strongly encouraged to have paychecks deposited directly to an individual bank account.
 You can apply for direct deposit via AXESS.
 Note that students who are paid by SLAC may be subject to different rules and procedures.
 Check with the SLAC Human Resources Department if you have any questions.